Sparkplug B

 ',

-sparkplug_decode(payload)) AS item
+spb_decode(payload)) AS item

-DO sparkplug_encode(item) AS output_payload
+DO spb_encode(item) AS output_payload

-In the above rule, the jq function outputs an array with multiple items (given that there is more than one item in the metrics array).
+FROM "my/sparkplug/topic"In the above rule, the jq function outputs an array with multiple items (given that there is more than one item in the metrics array).
 All the actions connected to the rule will be triggered for each item in the array.
-With the rule above you need to set the payload in the republish action to ${output_payload} as output_payload is the name we assigned to the Sparkplug B encoded message in the DO clause.
+With the rule above, you need to set the payload in the republish action to ${output_payload} as output_payload is the name we assigned to the Sparkplug B encoded message in the DO clause.

 Split Messages and Send to Topics Based on Content

-Consider a scenario where you want to split a Sparkplug B encoded message but you also want to send each message to a different topic based on, for example, the metrics name.
+Consider a scenario where you want to split a Sparkplug B encoded message, but you also want to send each message to a different topic based on, for example, the metrics name.
 Suppose that the output topic name should be constructed by concatenating the strings "my_metrics/" with the name of the metric contained in the message.
 You can accomplish this with the following slightly modified code:

 FOREACH